 Poetry Northwest is published semi-annually in June and December.
-We also publish new work (poetry, reviews, interviews, features and essays on poetics or the intersections of poetry and civic life, arts, and sciences) on our website, to supplement and extend our print edition.
+We also publish new work (poetry, reviews, interviews, and essays) on our website.
 We make no distinction between the work selected for print edition or website publication.
-All work submitted to us during our reading period will be considered for the print edition, the website, or both, as befits our available space and need.
+All work submitted to us during our reading period will be considered for the print edition, the website, or both.

 - We accept submissions online only; work sent via mail will be recycled.